 If you receive a similar call please contact the police on 01633 838111 then option 2 and make sure any elderly and vulnerable relatives and friends know about this.

 Please also remember any company that owes you a refund will either send you a cheque through the post or they'll send you a statement telling you your account is in credit and asking you to contact them to arrange a refund.
 No company unfortunately can deposit your refund back into your bank account, trust me I've asked when I've been in credit, so if you receive a text or an email asking you to confirm your information and bank account details to receive your refund, DO NOT CLICK ANY LINK as it will be a scam!

-Please remember any incident of any kind please phone the police on 01633 838111 then option 2 and always ask for a log number that way you know the incident has been logged in the computer, the number may be longer than 101 but if you read my note pinned at the top you'll know why I never say phone 101.
+Please remember any incident of any kind please phone the police on 01633 838111 then option 2 and always ask for a log number that way you know the incident has been logged in the computer, the number may be longer than 101 but at least you'll know how much you're going to be charged for the call.
 At the end of the day if it's not reported to the police they can't be expected to do anything about it can they?

 Never give out your information, especially bank or card details to anyone on the phone that phones you UNLESS you know they're going to be phoning and you know they're genuine.

 The only time I give out my personal information is if I know someone is going to be phoning me and they need my name and address confirmed to know it's me, and then I make a point of saying to them 'I'm only confirming this information for you now because I knew you were phoning and you need the information'.